How to release AphidLiv (Aphidius colemani)

 - Make sure the mummies remain dry and are not disturbed for 2-3 days

 - Don’t sprinkle the mummies directly on to the plant.
-They can fall into the soil and get wet which will decrease the hatchability rate
+They can fall into the soil and get wet, reducing the overall efficacy of the product.

 - Avoid washing or debranching the plants after release.

 We recommend releasing the predators immediately upon arrival.

 If storage is necessary aphidius colemani can be stored for 1 day in a cool (8-10°C) dark environment.
 Avoid contact with direct sunlight.

 How to promote establishment?